neapsix/neapsix.github.io/content/posts/2022/20220604_Which_WireGuard_On_FreeBSD.md

 ### FreeBSD Wireguard Shootout

-As an unscientific test, I set up a tunnel between my laptop with FreeBSD 13.1 and my Raspberry Pi both connected to the same switch over gigabit ethernet.
+As an unscientific test, I set up a tunnel between my laptop with FreeBSD 13.1 and my Raspberry Pi with both connected to the same switch over gigabit ethernet.
 I ran `iperf3` to measure the throughput and `vmstat` to see CPU and memory usage.
 Here are the network throughput results.